siffletdata/terraform-provider-sifflet/README.md

 **Alpha APIs and known issues**

 The `internal/alphaclient` package contains a generated client against 'alpha APIs' - private Sifflet APIs subject to chance without notice.
 Don't use this package for new resources.

+Some existing resources are implemented against this client.
+They will be deprecated or migrated to the stable client in the future.

-This client has the following known issues:
+This "alpha" client has the following known issues:

 - The JSON lib doesn't support epoch as Time format, you need to replace all `*time.Time` by `*int64`
 - The `Update` method is not yet implemented in the OpenAPI schema for the `datasource` resource.